 Aberdeen City Council co-leader Douglas Lumsden is irate at what he perceives to be the double standards by Holyrood in administering local lockdowns.

-Conservative MP Lumsden said he is “convinced” Glasgow didn’t receive the same measures as Aberdeen because the SNP feared a backlash against shutting hospitality in the capital.
+Conservative Councillor Lumsden said he is “convinced” Glasgow didn’t receive the same measures as Aberdeen because the SNP feared a backlash against shutting hospitality in the capital.

 After a cluster of covid cases were identified at a bar in Aberdeen City Centre at the beginning of August, the SNP ordered all hospitality in the city to close for two weeks and put a travel ban on the area.